rybla/riib11.github.io/_posts/2021-08-14-losing-touch.md

 greenery and air felt like Spring.
 Madame, we must return to the castle at once, said the heavily armored knight that was trailing behind her.

 "Why must we go now?
-So pleasant it is this morning", Lucy said halfheartedly.
+So pleasant it is this morning," Lucy said halfheartedly.

 It is almost nightfall, and there are terrible beasts that roam about after dark.
 Lucy glanced into a bush slightly off-path finding thousands of large gristly eyes staring back at her from the shadows.